Ron Johnson: COVID-19 pandemic

 During the COVID-19 pandemic, Johnson voted against the Families First Coronavirus Response Act, which passed the Senate on March 18, 2020, by a vote of 90–8.
 In an interview with the Milwaukee Journal Sentinel, Johnson said he was aware "what a nasty disease COVID-19 can be, and how it's obviously devastating to somewhere between 1 and 3.4 percent of the population... [b]ut we don't shut down our economy because tens of thousands of people die on the highways.
 It's a risk we accept so we can move about.
 We don't shut down our economies because tens of thousands of people die from the common flu".
 His comments were met with criticism that he was "playing down" the threat of COVID-19.
 Johnson responded that he was "just trying to look at this very realistically".

 Johnson used his position as chair of the Senate Homeland Security Committee to invite witnesses to hearings to promote fringe theories about COVID-19.
 The witnesses promoted unproven drugs, made dubious claims about COVID-19 spread and pushed skepticism about vaccines.
-Johnson called pulmonologist Pierre Kory to testify about his experiences with Ivermectin, as well as a medical doctor who "has cast doubts on coronavirus vaccines and has pushed for the use of hydroxychloroquine", and a cardiologist who disagrees with "settled science".
+Johnson called pulmonologist Pierre Kory to testify about his experiences with Ivermectin, as well as a medical doctor who "has cast doubts on coronavirus vaccines and has pushed for the use of hydroxychloroquine", and a cardiologist (Ramin Oskoui) who disagrees with "settled science".
 After the FDA revoked the emergency use authorization from hydroxychloroquine in June 2020, Johnson and two other senators wrote the agency in August for an explanation of why the FDA was unresponsive to Trump administration officials' calls to reauthorize the drug as a COVID-19 treatment.

-Johnson peddled misinformation about COVID-19 vaccines during the pandemic.
+In early 2021, Johnson was skeptical about COVID-19 vaccines.
 Asked about COVID-19 vaccines in March 2021, he refused to say whether they were safe (as medical experts had determined) or to encourage people to get vaccinated.
 In April 2021, he downplayed the need for widespread COVID-19 vaccinations.
 Johnson has falsely suggested that people who have contracted COVID do not need to be vaccinated, and that there is no need for young people to be vaccinated.
-These claims contradict known science and the recommendations of health officials, who note that herd immunity is the most effective to halt COVID-19's spread and severity.
-In December 2021 he recommended mouthwash as a treatment for the coronavirus during a town hall meeting, immediately drawing criticism.
+These claims contradict known science and the recommendations of health officials, who note that herd immunity is the most effective way to halt COVID-19's spread and severity.
+In December 2021, he recommended mouthwash as a treatment for the coronavirus during a town hall meeting, immediately drawing criticism.
 A dental-professional-focused website run by Listerine, one of the world’s most widely used mouthwash products, specifically says the evidence is not strong enough to conclude that it is helpful against COVID-19.